exoplatform/exo-documentation/docs/GettingStarted.rst

 Navigate in Digital Workplace
 ==============================

-This section introduces you to the navigation in the Digital Workplace, ie **Snapshot**.
+This section introduces the navigation in the Digital Workplace site.
 Besides, you will further learn about the following topics:

  * :ref:`Navigation <Navigation>`